Scholarships

 Jane White and Joe Amerling Veterinary Medicine Scholarship

 - Scholarship for students of the School of Veterinary Medicine.
-Awarded students MUST display financial need according to FAFSA.
-As long as the student maintains good academic standing, the scholarship should be renewed each year. - 1st preference is to students who are originally from a Native American reservation in New Mexico and plan to return to the reservation to practice veterinary medicine. - 2nd preference is to students who have an expressed interest in serving Native American reservation(s) and/or populations of New Mexico post-graduation. - 3rd preference is to students who are from a rural community and plan to return to a rural community to practice veterinary medicine.
+Awarded students MUST display financial need.
+As long as the student maintains good academic standing, the scholarship should be renewed each year prior.
+1st preference is to students who are originally from a Native American reservation in New Mexico and plan to return to the reservation to practice veterinary medicine.
+2nd preference is to students who have an expressed interest in serving Native American reservation(s) and/or populations of New Mexico post-graduation.
+3rd preference is to students who are from a rural community and plan to return to a rural community to practice veterinary medicine.

 Jane White Veterinary Medicine Scholarship

-John and Maggie Windham School of Veterinary Medicine Scholarship Endowment
+John and Maggie Windham School of Veterinary Medicine Endowed Scholarship

-- Awarded to students enrolled in the TTU SVM who have graduated from a rural high school, with preference to candidates with a background in farming or ranching.
+- Tuition scholarship for candidates that have graduated from a rural high school, with preference to candidates with a background in farming or ranching.

 Joy Foundation Scholarship Endowment